-You can write the key into the WOL to lock out external access only if no flash protection is set (see "Flash Security" section on page 16).
-However, after setting the values in the WOL, you still have access to the part until it is reset.
-Therefore, you can write the key into the WOL, program the flash protection data, and then reset the part to lock it.
+The user can write the key into the WOL to lock out external access only if no flash protection is set (see "Flash Security" section on page 16).
+However, after setting the values in the WOL, a user still has access to the part until it is reset.
+Therefore, a user can write the key into the WOL, program the flash protection data, and then reset the part to lock it.

 If the device is protected with a WOL setting, Cypress cannot perform failure analysis and, therefore, cannot accept RMAs from customers.
 The WOL can be read out via Serial Wire Debug (SWD) port to electrically identify protected parts.
-You can write the key in WOL to lock out external access only if no flash protection is set.
+The user can write the key in WOL to lock out external access only if no flash protection is set.
 For more information on how to take full advantage of the security features in PSoC see the PSoC 5 TRM.